There are two types of people who decide to get involved in WordPress development.

 There are a number of forums specifically for developers.
 Not all of them are worth reading regularly but they are an ideal place to ask questions regarding problems you are having.
 Not all of the answers you receive will be worthwhile, but they can be quick and useful places to have specific questions answered.

 There are WordPress-specific forums, or general developer forums such as Stack Overflow for you to investigate.
 It is worth taking the time to discover a forum that suits you and asking questions of the more experienced users.

 The WordPress community is a vibrant and active place where you can learn everything there is to know about the software.
 It isn’t simply filled with coders.
 The WordPress community includes designers, translators, documentation writers and many other types of people all of whom can give you a different perspective on your development queries.

-There are many ways to become involved in the WordPress community.
+There are many ways to get involved in the WordPress community.
 You can use the beta software versions and supply feedback.
 You can speak with current plugin developers and either lend your coding skills or help test and troubleshoot new releases.

 There is a great article in the Codex about contributing to WordPress and if you wish to become involved it is worth reading.
 If you think creatively there will be some way to give back to the community.

 Learning about WordPress development is a difficult and time consuming task, but can be extremely rewarding.
 If the time is taken to learn the software then you can begin to shape your WordPress website in many ways.